Why Sustainable Growth Depends on Automation and Process Design

 by Matt Canty

 Stop hiring people to fix bad systems.
-It never works.
-We see founders burn through cash doing this every single month.
-They hit a growth spurt.
-They panic-hire to fill the gaps.
+It never works, yet businesses burn through cash doing this every single month.
+When a company hits a growth spurt, leadership often panics and hires to fill the gaps rather than addressing the underlying issues.

 Business Scaling Through Workflow Automation